mpaldridge/mpaldridge.github.io/_posts/2020-08-24-plagiarism.md

 (And if you’re writing an article about food safety, you probably shouldn’t start referring to it as “sustenance wellbeing” instead halfway through.)

+I later learned that "general wellbeing authorities" is an example of what is known as a "tortured phrase".
+A tortured phrase is the result of performing thesaurus-substitution to a commonly used piece of technical jargon that, because of substituting word-at-a-time without context, leaves something nonsensical that no human would ever write.
+[This *Nature* article](https://www.nature.com/articles/d41586-021-02134-0) gives a short overview of some research that works on spotting thesaurus-plagiarised articles by finding common tortured phrases in them.
+The article also gives some excellent examples, like "irregular esteem" (from "random value") and "profound neural organisation" (from "deep neural network").

 Anyway, in conclusion: Anyone who‘s ever used the phrase “general wellbeing authorities” is a plagiarist*, and not a very good one.

 (*except me, here)